pukkunk/ini_cfg_parser/README.md

 ```

 When an error occurs in this library, the function `die_print()` is used to display a message.

 Operation Mode: There are four operation modes.

-　　nSysExit : Executes `sys.exit(1)` to terminate the script.
+- `nSysExit`: Executes `sys.exit(1)` to terminate the script.
-　　nTkInter : Use `tkinter` to display a message in a dialog.
-Then execute sys.exit(1) to terminate the script.
+- `nTkInter`: Uses `tkinter` to display a message in a dialog.
+Then executes `sys.exit(1)` to terminate the script.
-　　nException : Raises exception `IniParserError`.
+- `nException`: Raises exception `IniParserError`.
 The error message is passed as the error information of the exception.
-　　nTkInterException : It uses `tkinter` to display a message in a dialog and then raises the exception `IniParserError`.
+- `nTkInterException`: Uses `tkinter` to display a message in a dialog and then raises the exception `IniParserError`.

 Setting the Mode:
-　　Set with `set_die_mode()`.
+Use `set_die_mode()` to set the mode.

 How to set it up: